Chile's housing market strengthens

-Any individual or corporate body can acquire and own real estate in Chile, whether or not they are residents.
-However there are some restrictions regarding land located near the boundaries of the country.
+Any individual or corporate body can acquire and own real estate in Chile, whether or not they are residents, except near the country's boundaries.
 Chile has strong legal protection of property rights.

 Leasing of real estate is subject to VAT at 19%.